Version 5 - April 8, 2021

 The main function of OE EPM is to collect and analyze technical and usage information from a variety of devices and cloud services.
 As such, we collect a large range of data.
-To protect your privacy, we split this data into two parts that get processed and stored separately.
+To protect your privacy, we split this data into two parts that are processed and stored separately.

 Core Data is anonymized telemetry data.
 Core Data contains no Personally Identifiable Information (PII) of any kind.

 Privileged Data has the potential to contain information that may be covered by privacy laws or company policies.
-As a result, all Privileged Data is isolated and stored in customer specific data structures.
+As a result, all Privileged Data is isolated and stored in customer-specific data structures.

 User Display Name, User Email Addresses, and UPN